JuanPacoHernandez/Data_Engineering_Zoomcamp_2023/workshops/homeworkWeek4_workshop/README.md

 # WEEK 4 HOMEWORK WORKSHOP

+I had problems running dbt with piperider, there was a No such table Error when I tried piperider run, son I ran only piperider without dbt, setting my piperider project with:

+**piperider init**

+And setting all bigquery info requested.
+Then I ran, to check all connections:

+**piperider diagnose**

+And finally ran:

+**piperider run**

+This produces a html file in ./piperider dir which displays the info requested.

 ## Q1 What is the distribution between vendor id filtering by years 2019 and 2020 data?

 Inspecting the vendorid column from fact_trips, piperider display a distribution 70.1/29.9/0.1.
 So the closets values are: